Jeremy Child: Politics

 In 1993, Child appeared in a party political broadcast for the Labour Party which also starred Hugh Laurie and Stephen Fry.

 Personal life

 Child was married three times, his first wife being the actress Deborah Grant, by whom he had a daughter.
-His second wife was Jan Todd, daughter of actor Bernard Todd, by whom he had a son and a daughter.
-He had a daughter and a son from his third marriage to publisher Elizabeth Morgan, daughter of Rev. Grenville Morgan, of Canterbury, Kent.
+His second wife was Jan Todd, by whom he had a son and a daughter.
+He had a daughter and a son from his third marriage to publisher Elizabeth Morgan.
 He lived in Ewelme, Oxfordshire.
 Child died after a long illness on 7 March 2022, at the age of 77.